Crunch-io/webdocs/crunch/crunch_project-management.md

 **Editor** – Full permission to edit the project and all datasets in the project.

 **Viewer** – Permission to view the project and all datasets in the project.

+Note that basic users can only view datasets, regardless of the permissions they are granted.

 When hovering over a user (other than yourself), an 'x' will appear on the right side of their user listing.
 Click this to remove them from the project.
 Any changes you make here will not be applied until you click **Save**.